Program Eligibility Requirements

 - notify the Office of Scholarships and Financial Aid in the event of a withdrawal or reduction in course load while studying abroad.
 Changes to enrollment status may require repayment of financial aid funding.

 - appropriately plan for aid disbursements.
-Financial aid funds are disbursed approximately 10 days prior to the start of each study abroad program unless the program starts before NC State classes begin.
-Aid for programs that begin before the start of classes at NC State will disburse within 10 days of the first day of classes at NC State.
+Financial aid funds are disbursed approximately 10 days prior to the first day of classes at NC State.

 - provide the Office of Scholarships and Financial Aid a copy of their transcript/grade report from the visiting school as soon as grade information becomes available.